hamzaasghar725/Demo-Delta/README.md

 # Demo-Delta
-This is demo for my github repository
+This is demo for my github repository.